franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 ##### Disadvantages

-You must either specify or follow a specification of what Webpack loaders, loader configuration, CSS configuration, Babel configuration, etc your library requires in order for Apps to compile it successfully.
-You could also construct some sort of webpack composition hook but that can get really complicated really soon without the proper care.
-An obvious problem with config composition is conflicts with a given loader configuration, such as babel, where the App uses certain configurations and the library uses others.
+You must either specify or follow a specification of what Webpack loaders, loader configuration, CSS configuration, Babel configuration, etc. your library requires in order for Apps to compile it successfully.
+You could also construct some sort of Webpack composition hook but that can get really complicated really soon without the proper care.
+An obvious problem with config composition is conflicts with a given loader configuration, such as Babel, where the App uses certain configurations and the library uses others.
 In general I would say that the library and the consumer App cannot have too different bundling configurations if they want to work properly together, which means of course _tight coupling_.